isgeles/DDPG_HER_Robot/README.md

 The action-space is a vector of 4 values (x,y,z, gripper), the gripper value is irrelevant for all environements except for PickAndPlace.

-The algorithm DDPG with standard experience replay fails to learn in these environements, however with [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) (HER) the tasks can be solved.
+The DDPG algorithm with standard experience replay fails to learn in these environements (except for FetchReach-v1), however with [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) (HER) all the tasks can be solved.

 ### Results